Thutmose III: Campaigns 2-4: Tours of Canaan and Syria

-Conquest of Syria
+Campaigns 5-7: Conquest of Syria

 The fifth, sixth and seventh campaigns of Thutmose III were directed against the Phoenician cities in Syria and against Kadesh on the Orontes.
 In Thutmose's 29th year, he began his fifth campaign, where he first took an unknown city (the name falls in a lacuna) which had been garrisoned by Tunip.
-He then moved inland and took the city and territory around Ardata; the town was pillaged and the wheatfields burned.
-Unlike previous plundering raids, Thutmose III garrisoned the area known as Djahy, which is probably a reference to southern Syria.
-This permitted him to ship supplies and troops between Syria and Egypt.
-Although there is no direct evidence for it, it is for this reason that some have supposed that Thutmose's sixth campaign, in his thirtieth year, commenced with a naval transportation of troops directly to Byblos, bypassing Canaan entirely.
-After the troops arrived in Syria by whatever means, they proceeded into the Jordan River valley and moved north, pillaging Kadesh's lands.
+He then moved inland and took the city and territory around Ardata; the town was pillaged and its wheatfields burned.
+Unlike previous plundering raids, Thutmose III garrisoned Djahy, a name which probably refers to southern Syria.
+This would have permitted him to ship supplies and troops between Syria and Egypt, and some have supposed that Thutmose's sixth campaign, in his thirtieth year, commenced with naval transport of troops directly to Byblos, bypassing Canaan.
+After the troops arrived in Syria, they proceeded into the Jordan River valley and moved north, pillaging Kadesh's lands.
 Turning west again, Thutmose took Simyra and quelled a rebellion in Ardata, which apparently had rebelled again.
 To stop such rebellions, Thutmose began taking hostages from the cities in Syria.
-The policy of these cities was driven by their elites, aligned to Mitanni and typically consisting of a king and a small number of foreign Maryannu.
-Thutmose III found that by taking family members of these key people to Egypt as hostages, he could drastically increase their loyalty to him.
-Syria rebelled again in Thutmose's 31st year and he returned to Syria for his seventh campaign, took the port city of Ullaza and the smaller Phoenician ports and took more measures to prevent further rebellions.
-All the excess grain which was produced in Syria was stored in the harbors he had recently conquered and was used for the support of the military and civilian Egyptian presence ruling Syria.
-This left the cities in Syria desperately impoverished.
-With their economies in ruins, they had no means of funding a rebellion.
+The policy of these cities was driven by their nobles, aligned to Mitanni and typically consisting of a king and a small number of foreign Maryannu.
+Thutmose III found that taking hostages from these noble families largely ensured their loyalty.
+Syria rebelled again in Thutmose's 31st year and he returned for his seventh campaign, taking the port city of Ullaza and the smaller Phoenician ports, and imposing more measures to prevent rebellion.
+By taking away the grain stores of Syria to his recently conquered harbors for support of his occupying troops and administrators, he left the famished cities of Syria without the means to fund further rebellions.